yiwenwang-ms/microsoft-graph-docs/api-reference/beta/resources/extensionattributes.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The **extensionAttributes** property of the [device](device.md) entity contains fifteen custom extension attribute properties.
+The **extensionAttributes** property of the [device](device.md) resource contains fifteen custom extension attribute properties.
 This set of properties is mastered in cloud and may be set during creation or update of a device.

 ## Properties